5004-SEA-Fa24-Geeng/hello-world-Brent-LI-Junyu/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?

+   Because it can make the concerns separated.
+It makes the console interactions isolated from business logic.
+So that the code is more maintainable, as it wont affect the other logic.

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.

+   Instead of hardcoding greetings, we could use an interface or abstract class (Greeting.java) and allow different greeting classes to implement it.
+A factory pattern could then instantiate the correct greeting based on user input.

 > [!IMPORTANT]